hmc-cs111-spring2016/project-notebook/Entry 1 -- April 3.md

 * Are there any other important features in the IR that I'm missing?

 * Right now I have two specifications for translation: translate and rtranslate.
 Translate translates a shape by an exact amount; rtranslate translates by that amount, multiplied by the scale of the object, so that as objects get smaller they get translated less.
 Do I want to give users access to both of these?
 If so, how?
 I'm thinking I should pick one (probably rtranslate) as the "default" and give the other as a different option, something like "translate" for rtranslate and "translate_exact" for translate (not committing to these specific names by any means).

+* Is there any useful refactoring that I can do in my intermediate representation?
+I've already done some (moving most of the rendering code from the Rectangle/Ellipse classes into the Shape class to avoid repetition) but I'm not sure if there's more that I can do.
+One that I'm considering is creating a class for modifications, instead of just having a list of strings.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**